Frequently Asked Questions

 To find out which day and time BRIJ volunteers visit your centre, please check the noticeboard at reception for our poster, ask your centre manager, or email info@brij.ie

-Explore the ’employment and training’ page for resources and supports on finding employment in Cork.
+Read these posts for resources and supports on finding employment in Cork.
 Please do not hesitate to talk with a BRIJ volunteer.

 There are many gyms in Cork City which have a fee associated with them.